 How to trade options

-You can trade options via CFDs in just a few quick steps:
+You can trade options via spread bets and CFDs in just a few quick steps:

 - Create an account with City Index

 - Find the options market you want to trade

 - Choose between a call or put option

 - Open your position